spineo/jenkinsci/README.md

 # jenkinsci
 Jenkins Continuous Integration

-Jenkins CI currently supports the App database deployment.
+Jenkins CI (configuration) currently supports the App database deployment.
+It is currently hosted on an Amazon AWS (Lightsail) instance.